Medically Reviewed by: Lesley Bland BA (Hons), BSc (Hons) Midwifery Studies

 Age range – Make sure the dummy you buy is suitable for your baby's age range.
 They often start at 0-6 months, 6-18 months and 18 months plus.
 "All soothers have age ranges, and it is important to use the smaller soothers for newborn babies as the teats and shields will be smaller and more suited to your baby’s mouth," Midwife Angie advises.

 Teat shape – We'd recommend opting for an orthopaedic dummy, which is flatter in shape, rather than a cherry-shaped rounded dummy while your baby is breastfeeding.
 This is because the orthopaedic teats are designed to encourage your baby to suck in the same way they would when breastfeeding.
 "Some newborn babies find soothers with a thicker teat easier to take in the early weeks as they can be easier for some babies to continue sucking on, whereas other babies prefer the thinner shaped teats of the soother because it’s flatter and mimics the shape of breastfeeding.
-Every baby is unique and individual" Midwife Angie says.
+Every baby is unique and individual," Midwife Angie says.

 Ease of cleaning – Most dummies clean easily with washing up liquid and warm water.
 For younger babies, we'd also recommend sterilising them after cleaning.
+Some dummies even come with sterilising containers for sterilising on the go.

 Pros of using dummies for breastfed babies